mertyildiran/simple-realtime-dbms/README.md

 Run the server like so:

-`go run server.go -port 8000`
+`go run server/server.go -port 8000`

 And then connect to it with the client like so:

-`go run client.go -host localhost -port 8000`
+`go run client/client.go -host localhost -port 8000`

 The command line arguments shown are the default values, you can omit them to connect to localhost on port 8000.
 Or, of course, you can connect to some other